MrRed4/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-Sketch
-Etch-a-Sketch game made following The Odin Project
+Etch-a-Sketch game made following <a href="https://www.theodinproject.com/">The Odin Project</a>